2012 Emir of Qatar Cup

-The 2012 Emir of Qatar Cup is the 40th edition of the cup tournament in men's football.
-It is played by the 1st and 2nd level divisions of the Qatari football league structure.
+The 2012 Emir of Qatar Cup was the 40th edition of a men's football tournament in Qatar.
+It was played by the 1st and 2nd level divisions of the Qatari football league structure.

-The top four sides of the 2011–12 Qatar Stars League season enter at the quarter-final stage.
+The top four sides of the 2011–12 Qatar Stars League season entered at the quarter-final stage.

 The cup winner is guaranteed a place in the 2013 AFC Champions League.

 Round 1

 The first round of the competition involves four teams from the 2nd tier league.